t3xhno/cdp_manager/README.md

 ## Initialization instructions

-The basics - install dependencies and then run the `dev` script script:
+The basics - install dependencies and then run the `dev` script:

 ```bash
 npm i